 CP_Out Code Page Identifier of the output stream

-For a list of Code Page Identifiers see
+To get a list of supported Code Page Identifiers use option /l

 Alternatively you can use 0 for the ANSI Code Page

 and 1 for the OEM Code Page of your system default settings.

 (the content of an existing file will be truncated

 unless option /a was passed)

 Redirections to or from CONVERTCP can be used instead of /i and /o

 /b Add the Byte Order Mark to the output stream

 (will be ignored if CP_Out was not one of